top of page

 Benefits

-• Data-driven collection systems are more effective
+• Data-driven textile collection systems and projects are more effective

 • Collaboration across multiple regions provides broader insights